Codeception/Codeception/docs/02-GettingStarted.md

     $I->dontSeeElement('#error-message');
     $I->dontSeeInPageSource('<section class="foo">');
     ```
-* **Grabbers** just *read* something from the page, but don't process it.
+* **Grabbers** take information.
 The return value of those are meant to be saved as variables and used later.
 Example:
     ```php
     <?php
     $method = $I->grabAttributeFrom('#login-form', 'method');